NHMDenmark/DaSSCo-Integration/Documentation/Integration_to_hpc_sequence.md

 # Part VI: Processing assets on HPC
 This part executes the processing of the respective pipeline.

-Pre requisite :  An asset has been created in the ARS, the Integration server has persisted the asset in ARS and the asset has an open share.
+Pre requisite :  An asset has been created in the ARS, the Integration server has persisted the asset in ARS and the asset has an open file share.

 -- Start of Pipeline Execution --

 _Module: Asset Loader_

-1. Integration server asks script running on HPC server to get the asset from ARS by providing the asset guid and the link to download the image file - [hpc asset creator script](Component_write_up/hpc_asset_creator.md)
+1. Integration server invokes script on HPC server to get the asset from ARS by providing the asset guid and the link to download the image file - [hpc asset creator script](Component_write_up/hpc_asset_creator.md)
 2. HPC queues the job via [hpc_pipeline_feedbackQueue](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_feedbackQueue.md) and notifies the integration server job_id and asset_guid - [hpc job queued](Component_write_up/hpc_api_queue_job.md)
 3. the pipeline script has saved the image file locally on HPC server from ARS - [hpc asset loader](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_asset_loader.md)
 5. HPC server notifies the integration server that it has received files from ARS - [hpc_pipeline asset ready](https://github.com/NHMDenmark/DaSSCo-Integration/blob/main/Documentation/Component_write_up/hpc_pipeline_asset_ready.md)